 By Juhi Arora and Chris Peters

-(Reuters) - One of Wet Seal Inc's
+(Reuters) - Women's apparel retailer The Wet Seal Inc

 Wet Seal said same-store sales will decline between 10 percent and 11 percent in the second quarter.
 It had forecast a fall of 7 to 11 percent.

 The Foothill Ranch, California-based company's stock was down 14 percent at $2.55 early on Monday, making it one of the top losers on the Nasdaq.
 It has lost more than 40 percent of its value in the last 12 months.